This post may contain affiliate links.

 |Well Done||165°F (73°C)|

-Cooking time depends on the types of your steak, the thickness and the temperature you set.
+Cooking time depends on the type of steak, thickness and the temperature you set.
 For a 1-inch tender cut, it takes about 1 hour, while a tough cut like top round can take up to 6 hours.

 It’s ok to cook the steak for an extra 30-60 minutes in the water bath, but avoid cooking it for too long as it can become mushy.

-Below, you’ll find 13 best sous vide steak recipes we’ve made and loved on all sorts of occasions – family gathering, date nights, and regular weeknight dinners.
-Often times, those nights have yielded the best steak meal we’ve had: it only takes a few simple ingredients – olive oil, salt, pepper, and rosemary – to create steak recipes worth making again and again.
+Below, you’ll find 13 best sous vide steak recipes we’ve made and loved on all sorts of occasions – family gatherings, date nights, and regular weeknight dinners.
+Oftentimes, those nights have yielded the best steak meal we’ve had: it only takes a few simple ingredients – olive oil, salt, pepper, and rosemary – to create steak recipes worth making again and again.

 Sous vide machine turns this tender family-sized beef cut into a juicy and flavorful dinner!
 Cooked with a simple seasoning including olive oil, salt, pepper and herbs such as rosemary, this is one of the most popular steak recipes on my blog.